Property (T) and Poincar\'e duality in dimension three

 Theorem \ref{introthm:PD3noT} has the following corollary:

 \begin{cor} A residually finite $\PD_3$ group is not Kähler. \end{cor}

-This follows from the fact any $\PD_3$ Kähler group must have property (T).
-This is due to unpublished work of Delzant (see Theorem 4.3 in \cite{BiswasMjSeshadri}) or alternatively a theorem of Kotschick combined with work of Reznikov \cite{Reznikov,Kotschick}.
+This follows from the fact any $\PD_3$ Kähler group must have property (T), which is due to unpublished work of Delzant (see Theorem 4.3 in \cite{BiswasMjSeshadri}) or alternatively a theorem of Kotschick combined with work of Reznikov \cite{Reznikov,Kotschick}.
 Goldman and Donaldson, and independently Reznikov, conjectured that no 3-manifold group was Kähler \cite{Reznikov}.
-This conjecture was solved by Dimca and Suciu, and alternative proofs were given by Kotschick and Biswas-Mj-Seshadri \cite{DimcaSuciu,Kotschick,BiswasMjSeshadri}.
-Kotschick in fact proved rational $\PD_3$ groups with positive first Betti number cannot be Kähler, so one can view this corollary as extending Kotschick's theorem to residually finite (integral) $\PD_3$ groups.
+This conjecture was solved by Dimca and Suciu, and alternative proofs were given by Biswas-Mj-Seshadri and Kotschick \cite{DimcaSuciu,BiswasMjSeshadri,Kotschick}.
+Kotschick in fact proved rational $\PD_3$ groups with positive first Betti number cannot be Kähler, so this corollary extends Kotschick's theorem to residually finite (integral) $\PD_3$ groups with trivial first Betti number.

-We note that while it is conjectured that Poincaré duality groups of dimension 3 are exactly manifold groups, very little is known directly about 3-dimensional Poincaré duality groups.

 The argument used to prove Theorem \ref{introthm:PD3noT} also applies to the fundamental group of a compact 3-manifold (we do not assume the manifold is aspherical), recovering a theorem of Fujiwara \cite{Fujiwara}.
 Fujiwara's theorem is stated for geometric 3-manifolds and predates Perelman's proof of the geometrization conjecture, but applies to all compact 3-manifolds when combined with it \cite{PerelmanEntropy}.